 - Eggs and sprouted toast

-Did you know that it is estimated that the average school-aged child using disposable lunch containers and bags generates 67 pounds of waster per year?
+Did you know that it is estimated that the average school-aged child using disposable lunch containers and bags generates 67 pounds of waste per year?
 That adds up to 18,760 pounds of waste for the average-size elementary school!
-I have two lunch boxes that are my absolute favorite for my kids (and they love them too).
+I have two lunch boxes that are my absolute favourite for my kids (and they love them too).

-What makes these containers so incredible is that everything is portioned out in compartments just like a bento box and you know kids ‘ if it looks like something fun and is organized in a cool way they are way more cooperative to be on board for actually eating the food within the compartments.
+What makes these containers so incredible is that everything is portioned out in compartments just like a bento box and you know kids–if it looks like something fun and is organized in a cool way they are way more cooperative and likely to be on board for actually eating the food within the compartments.

 Some of my favourite balanced snack ideas: